vb9Sanger/SMC1A-SGE/README.md

   place (ACMG PVS1), so a calibration that includes them risks non-independent, double-counted evidence if later stacked with a PVS1 call for the same variant.

-Actual sensitivity/specificity/OddsPath figures belong in the thesis write-up, not this README, per the "no results in this repo" policy elsewhere in this document.

 ---

 ### STEP EIGHT: Intersect with gnomAD and plot